None other than Bob Marley himself explained to High Times about ‘Lamb’s bread’ and what this name really means.

 BM: De ability what de herb ‘ave ya call Lamb’s bread.
 Some a dem ya call Bethlehem’s bread.
 Dat is when ya really get good herb, y’know what I mean?

-Seems the idea ‘Lamb’s bread’ is or was a specific strain is yet another example of how decades of modern hybrid and seedbank culture have totally skewed people’s perspective on traditional cannabis cultures.
-When even seed outfits that present themselves as being about respecting those traditions seem determined to shoehorn everything into the seedbank / strain menu / dispensary preconceptions brought to the table by Westerners and youngsters.
+The idea that ‘Lamb’s bread’ is or was a strain is yet another example of how decades of modern hybrid and seedbank culture have totally skewed people’s perspective on traditional cannabis cultures.
+Nowadays, even seed outfits that present themselves as being about respecting those traditions seem determined to shoehorn everything into the seedbank / strain menu / dispensary preconceptions brought to the table by Westerners and youngsters.
 Misconceptions such as the ‘Lamsbread was a strain’ meme are unlikely to be going away anytime soon.

 For a sense of how far gone things already are, even enlightened souls like Amanda Fielding of the Beckley Foundation are penning nonsense for the press about “the famous Jamaican strain ‘Lamb’s Bread’, which was named after Bob Marley’s song, but is actually a product of hybridisation with “Skunk#1” imported from Holland in the late 70s early 80s.”

 If there’s a track with that name by Bob Marley, it’s news to me.
 Far as I know, the original Lamb’s Bread track is a composition by Glen Brown.
-So far as strains go, there’s no chance ‘Skunk No. 1’ seed was coming from Holland to Jamaica in the late 70s or early 80s, because ‘Sam Skunkman’ didn’t bring his and Mel Frank’s strains to Amsterdam until c. ’84 to ’85.
+So far as strains go, it’s very unlikely ‘Skunk No. 1’ seed was coming from Holland to Jamaica in the late 70s or early 80s, because Skunk wasn’t in Amsterdam until c. ’84 to ’85….
 And Lambsbread was never a strain anyway, just a name for any ‘extra herb’.

 For the Biblical origins of this ganja epithet, this is the verse that gets referenced by aficionados.
 I strongly doubt this in fact a source, but I imagine Rastas who could settle this give the Internet a wide berth.